Hoyasumii/bee-movie/README.md

 That's why I want to get bees back to working together.
 That's the bee way!
 We're not made of Jell-O.

-We get behind a f
+We get behind a fe